 Firstly, it’s not actually a restaurant which is utterly confusing.
-The Robot Restaurant is a show so you don’t need to order food.
+The robot bar in Tokyo is a show so you don’t need to order food.
 Personally now knowing what it’s like I can say don’t bother to buy any food there – it’s literally just overpriced bad Westernised fast food.

-Why do you need to arrive an hour early at Robot Restaurant?
+Why do you need to arrive an hour early at Robot Restaurant in Shinjinku?

 When you enter the room for the show, it’s so small, you’ll wonder how on earth they perform in the space with large props.
 It’s mental!